Congratulations on your success, you are now qualified to apply for a firearms licence!

 You can take the photo yourself, as long as it meets the above requirements.
 However, we are hearing about so many applications being declined due to poor quality photo’s that we now recommend that you get a professional photo.
 We have never had a professional photo declined so far.
 Make sure you get a digital copy from the photographer to make it easier to add it to your ONLINE application.

-Michael Willems photography is setup in Orleans to provide exactly what you need for your application (they will also provide digital copies of your photo’s): https://www.michaelwillemsphoto.com/
+Michael Willems photography is setup in Orleans to provide exactly what you need for your application (they will also provide digital copies of your photo’s).
+Tell them you are from my class and you get a 10% discount: https://www.michaelwillemsphoto.com/

 How to deal with delays